Classical Civilisation

 - The Origins of Civilisation

-- Ancient Slavery
+- Happiness in Ancient Philosophy

 - The History of Writing in the Ancient Mediterranean

-A combination of lectures and seminars will help you become an independent learner and researcher.
-You will get research skills training and access to an academic mentor for consultation about module choices in line with your interests and aims, and to support you with any other issues.
+You will receive research skills training and access to an academic mentor for consultation about module choices in line with your interests and aims, and to support you with any other issues.

 Your dissertation gives the richest opportunity to use your independent learning and research skills.
 You will be supported choosing a topic at the end of Year 2, with one-to-one supervisory support from an expert in the field through the writing process.